Why Is My Health and Wellness Website Not Bringing Clients (Even if It Looks Good)?

 The next step needs to feel clear and safe

 Once someone feels your work may be right for them, they need to know what to do next.
-That next step could be booking a call, sending an enquiry, reading more, or downloading a helpful resource.
+That next step could be booking a call, sending an inquiry, reading more, or downloading a helpful resource.
 The step should feel simple, clear, and low-pressure.
-In health and wellness, people often need reassurance before they are ready to contact someone new.
 If someone understands your work but cannot see what to do next, they may leave and come back later.
 They may also leave and never return.

 The call to action can also be too passive.
 A contact page alone may not be enough, especially if the visitor is unsure, nervous, overwhelmed, or still trying to understand whether they need support.
 This can matter even more for neurodivergent clients.

-Personally, as an introvert, I’m rarely tempted to book a discovery call with a stranger, but I’m happy to get to know them more via a newsletter, a guide or a workshop for example.
+Personally, as an introvert, I’m rarely tempted to book a discovery call with a stranger, but I’m happy to send them a message, or get to know them more via a newsletter, a guide or an online workshop for example.

-Some people need (a lot of) time before they are ready to speak to someone new.
-Others need to know what will happen after they click, how long the call will last, whether they can ask a question first, or whether they are expected to make a decision straight away.
+Some people need (a lot of!) time before they are ready to speak to someone new.
+Others need even more clarity, such as knowing what will happen after they click, how long the call will last, whether they can ask a question first, or whether they are expected to make a decision straight away.

-Why a Beautiful Website Can Still Bring Zero Enquiries
+Why a Beautiful Website Can Still Bring Zero Inquiries

-Many invest a lot to have a beautiful website.
-They pay for a professional website, book brand photos, and make sure everything looks polished.
-If this is you, I’m convinced that your investment to make your website look professional matters.
-Professional pictures, strong branding, and clean design can help people take you seriously.
-In health and wellness, design matters because people want to feel they are in safe, professional hands.
+You may have invested a lot of money to have a beautiful website.
+You wanted a professional website, brand photos, and a polished look and feel.
+If this is you, I’m convinced that your investment to make your website look professional was worth it.
+Professional pictures, strong branding, and clean design can help people take you seriously and make them feel they are in safe, professional hands.
+The issue is it may only support your credibility once someone already knows you, while doing very little to bring new people into your business (two different things).

 This often happens when a website is built to present you, rather than support the client’s decision.
 It may show your story, your qualifications, your services, and beautiful images of you, but still leave the visitor unsure whether your offer is right for them.